10 Ways to Improve Your Relationship This Summer

 2. Update Your Understanding of Each Other

-We often assume we already know our partner- but people are always evolving.
-Use the natural pauses in summer- on a walk, during a drive, or while sitting poolside- to get curious again:
+We often assume we already know our partner, but people are always evolving.
+Use the natural pauses in summer, maybe on a walk, during a drive, or while sitting poolside, to get curious again:

-In the Gottman Method, this is called building “love maps.”
+In the Gottman Method, we call this building “love maps.”
 In Emotionally Focused Therapy (EFT), it’s deepening emotional attunement.
 In real life, it just looks like caring enough to ask.

 3. Focus on the Small Positive Moments